Area of Law: Criminal Law

 Possession is a hybrid offence, which means that the Crown prosecutor will decide whether to treat your case less seriously, as a summary conviction offence, or more seriously, as an indictable offence.
-Although the Crown prosecutor’s decision will depend on many factors, generally, if it is the first time you have been charged with possession and you only had a small quantity of drugs, your case will be treated as a summary conviction offence.
+The Crown’s decision will depend on many factors, including:

 Penalties for possession

-For more serious drugs, such as cocaine or heroin, the Crown may seek a jail sentence even for first offenders.
-If the Crown prosecutor proceeds by indictment, the maximum penalty is seven years in prison.
+For more serious drugs, often referred to as Schedule 1 drugs under the CDSA, such as cocaine or heroin, the Crown may ask for a jail sentence even for first-time offenders.
+If the accused is convicted by indictment the maximum penalty is seven years in prison.

 You now haveoptions: